JacksonWuxs/DaPy/Guide Book/English/Introduction.md

 ## Introduction
 #### What is DaPy?
-DaPy is a Python package providing efficiency and readily usable data structures designed by Python native data strucutres.
+DaPy is a Python package providing efficiency and readily usable data structures designed by Python origin data strucutres.
 It aims to be a fundamental and friendly tools for real-world data processing in Python.
 Additionally, we also built some common data analysis algorithms, both in statistics and machine learning, in the library, in order to help you testify your idea as soon as posible.

 #### Why use DaPy?